Eand00/TJK/Master_Trainer_Frontend/user-guide-frontend.md

 At the top of the page there are three buttons and a searchbar where the user can:
 ```
 - create a new deck using the 'new' button
-- <b>modify</b> an existing deck using the 'edit' button
+- modify an existing deck using the 'edit' button
 - search an existing deck using the searchbar and the 'search' button
 ```
 ## Series & Sets ##

 The `series & sets` page is a very simple display of all the Pokemon card sets, where the user can find a card by knowing the set.
-The page is composed by six sections (one for each generation) and by clicking  on one of them the user can access all the sets that are part of the specified series (they will be divided in sections too), and then the user will be able to access all the cards of the set he chose.
+By clicking  on one of them the user can access all the sets that are part of the specified series, and then the user will be able to access all the cards of the set he chose.

 ## Top Cards ##